About the Phase Out

 The Government is investigating a range of single‑use plastics identified as problematic and/or unnecessary for consideration as part of a statewide phase out.
 Single-use plastic items in the following categories are currently being investigated for phasing out in Tasmania:

-• Expanded polystyrene packaging: Expanded polystyrene loose fill packaging - Expanded polystyrene moulded packaging (consumer goods packaging) - Expanded polystyrene fruit and vegetable trays - Expanded polystyrene food service containers - Expanded polystyrene multi-service gelato containers
+Expanded polystyrene (EPS) packaging: EPS loose fill packaging - EPS moulded packaging (consumer goods packaging) - EPS fruit and vegetable trays - EPS food service containers - EPS multi-service gelato containers

 Materials considered for phase out